elevate your impact

 While we call this cohort a “leaders circle,” we also acknowledge that we are all learners in this work.
 More than a set amount of experience, we require willingness to learn and bravery in applying new tools and ways of working.

-Applicants will fill out a written application and be scheduled to meet with a facilitator for an interview by zoom or phone.
-Because we will only be able to select about 10 organizations for our first cohort, preference will be given to applications from organizations that
+Applicants will fill out a written application by Friday, January 12, 2024 and be scheduled to meet with a facilitator for an interview by zoom or phone.
+Because we will only be able to select about 10 organizations, preference will be given to applications from organizations that

 • are based in and serve Essex County